vacp2p/rfc/content/docs/rfcs/72/README.md

 # Summary
 A keystore is a construct to store a user’s keys.
 The keys will be encrypted and decrypted based on methods specified in the specification.
-This keystore uses RLN, Rate Limit Nullifiers, as a spam-prevention mechanism by generating zero knowledge proofs and storing proofs locally in the keystore.
+This keystore specification uses RLN, Rate Limit Nullifiers, as a spam-prevention mechanism by generating zero knowledge proofs and storing the proofs locally in the keystore.

 # Background
 A Waku RLN Keystore uses RLN which is a method that uses zero knowledge proofs for anonymous rate-limiting for messaging frameworks.